 Your employer is required to provide and assure your use of respirators when your exposure to lead is not controlled below the PEL by other means.
 The employer must pay the cost of the respirator.
 Whenever you request one, your employer is also required to provide you a respirator even if your air exposure level is not above the PEL.
 You might desire a respirator when, for example, you have received medical advice that your lead absorption should be decreased.
 Or, you may intend to have children in the near future, and want to reduce the level of lead in your body to minimize adverse reproductive effects.
 While respirators are the least satisfactory means of controlling your exposure, they are capable of providing significant protection if properly chosen, fitted, worn, cleaned, maintained, and replaced when they stop providing adequate protection.

-Your employer is required to select respirators from the types listed in Table I of the Respiratory Protection section of the standard.
-Any respirator chosen must be approved by the Mine Safety and Health Administration (MSHA) or the National Institute for Occupational Safety and Health (NIOSH).
-This respirator selection table will enable your employer to choose a type of respirator which will give you a proper amount of protection based on your airborne lead exposure.
+Your employer is required to select your respirator according to the requirements of 29 CFR 1926.62(f)(3), including the requirements referenced in 29 CFR 1910.134(d)(3)(i)(A) of this chapter.
+Any respirator chosen must be approved by NIOSH under the provisions of 42 CFR part 84.
+These respirator selection references will enable your employer to choose a type of respirator that will give you a proper amount of protection based on your airborne lead exposure.
 Your employer may select a type of respirator that provides greater protection than that required by the standard; that is, one recommended for a higher concentration of lead than is present in your workplace.
-For example, a powered air purifying respirator (PAPR) is much more protective than a typical negative pressure respirator, and may also be more comfortable to wear.
-A PAPR has a filter, cartridge or canister to clean the air, and a power source which continuously blows filtered air into your breathing zone.
+For example, a powered air-purifying respirator (PAPR) is much more protective than a typical negative pressure respirator, and may also be more comfortable to wear.
+A PAPR has a filter, cartridge, or canister to clean the air, and a power source that continuously blows filtered air into your breathing zone.
 Your employer might make a PAPR available to you to ease the burden of having to wear a respirator for long periods of time.
 The standard provides that you can obtain a PAPR upon request.